Lzadhito/lzadhito.github.io/src/content/blog/04-pom-know-whats-enough.md

 Know that after having much, we would crave more

-This is my journal of `Psychology of Money` chapter `Enough`.
+This is my journal of `The Psychology of Money` chapter `Enough`.
 FYI currently I haven't read all the chapter yet, but I don't really get it why this topic explained early.
 I think this chapter is to either help us defining our goals with money or to explaining our limitation as a human.

 I start with my existing knowledge about the humans.